Dual Diagnosis (Co-Occurring Disorders) Treatment Guide

 - Buprenorphine is a partial opioid agonist medication that attaches to the same opioid receptors in the brain as other opioids, such as oxycodone or heroin, and helps prevent acute withdrawal symptoms during detox.
 Suboxone is a form of buprenorphine that also includes naltrexone, a medication that stops opioids from affecting the opioid receptors in the brain and keeps opioids from producing a high in the user.

 For general mental health conditions—such as depression, bipolar disorder, anxiety, PTSD, and psychosis—treatment program psychiatrists may prescribe a variety of medications that address the thought and mood symptoms these disorders produce.
-Substance abuse considerations affect which psychiatric medications you’ll receive, since some (such as benzodiazepine anxiolytics) can be habit-forming themselves, but a reputable treatment program will effectively manage these issues.
+Substance abuse considerations affect which psychiatric medications you’ll receive, since some (such as benzodiazepine anxiolytics) can be habit-forming themselves, but a reputable dual diagnosis rehab program will effectively manage these issues.

-Not all detox programs are ideal for people with a co-occurring mental health diagnosis, so be honest about your symptoms, your drug use, and your mental health history when finding the best treatment program for your needs.
+Not all detox programs are ideal for people with mental illness substance abuse problems, so be honest about your dual diagnosis symptoms, your drug use, and your mental health history when finding the best dual diagnosis rehab program for your needs.

-Among the most common evidence-based treatment approaches for substance abuse and mental health disorders are cognitive behavioral therapy (CBT) and family behavior therapy (FBT).
+Among the most common evidence-based treatment approaches for mental health and substance abuse disorders are cognitive behavioral therapy (CBT) and family behavior therapy (FBT).
 Evidence-based means that independent researchers have found that a certain treatment results in measurable improvements in the people who go through it.

 CBT helps you recognize faulty thought patterns and replace them with healthier ones.
 You also learn new coping skills and discover effective ways to avoid substance abuse.
 CBT has proven effective for treating both substance abuse and mental health disorders.8